roackb2/j2s/README.md

     "badge"
     ```

+13. `exists`: an EXISTS subquery, see [Advanced Examples](#advanced-examples)

+14. `not exists`: an NOT EXISTS subquery, see [Advanced Examples](#advanced-examples)

+15. `and`: an AND operation, this special keyword allows recursive conditions parsing, all conditions inside an `and` JSON object are ANDed together.
+The conditions is recursively parsed as how j2s handles the `where` keyword.
+    value example:
+    ```json
+    {"username": "hello", "id__in": [1,2,3]}
+    ```

+    conditions could also be array of JSON objects,
+    value example:
+    ```json
+    [{"username": "hello"}, {"id__in": [1,2,3]}]
+    ```

+16. `or`: an OR operation, this special keyword allows recursive conditions parsing, all conditions inside an `or` JSON object are ORed together.
+The conditions is recursively parsed as how j2s handles the `where` keyword.
+    value example:
+    ```json
+    {"username": "hello", "id__in": [1,2,3]}
+    ```

+    conditions could also be array of JSON objects,
+    value example:
+    ```json
+    [{"username": "hello"}, {"id__in": [1,2,3]}]
+    ```

+17. `add_attr`: for custom attributes that need to do more database queries or any asynchronous operations, the `add_attr` keyword provides the capability to define custom functions that return promises on model prototypes, then APIs will resolve these functions and set the result as a same-named attribute on returned data.
+See [Extra Attributes and Extra Clauses on query](#extra-attributes-and-extra-clauses-on-query)

+18. `add_clause`: for adding extra database query clause that is pre-defined by backend, which might lower down front-ends' burden or adds ability that is forbidden for front-ends to do.
+See [Extra Attributes and Extra Clauses on query](#extra-attributes-and-extra-clauses-on-query)

 ### Where Conditions Suffixes

 You can use suffix appended after a column in a where condition to achieve advanced query clause.